 If you are trying to decide the right size solar system to suit a new build there a couple of things to take into account.

-Due to the economy of scale of installing solar systems anywhere between 3 kilowatts (kW), 6 kW, sometimes even larger can all serve the purpose of the client, but it’s a matter of picking the right size to suit.
+Due to the economies of scale of installing solar systems, anywhere between 3 kilowatts (kW) and 6 kW a9sometimes even larger), can all serve the purpose of the client, but it’s a matter of picking the right size to suit.

 When installing solar the first 2 kW of solar is the most expensive, the next 3 to 4 kW can be installed at the same price of the first 2 kW.

 2kW of solar = $4000 ($2000 per kw)

 6kW of solar = $8000 ($1330 per kw)